In my years as art director, I threw away 90% of the postcards I received.

 Over the years, I’ve received postcards, calendars, annuals, directories, pop-ups, magnets, tiny business cards, bookmarks, buttons, stickers, press-on tattoos, real dolls, Christmas cards & wrapping paper, physical art; and once, I received a real rock with a little painting on it.

 "But, there’s no way that you can tell how good an artist is by looking at a postcard for a handful of seconds.”
 A great deal of art directors are talented, creative, respectful, and hard-working advocates for illustration.
 An art director with fifteen or so years of experience will have spent tens of thousands of hours thinking about, reviewing, critiquing, studying, and creating illustration.
-As a result, we can quickly assess what works and what doesn’t.
+As a result, they can quickly assess what works and what doesn’t.

 That’s why postcards should be sent several times a year.
 Your budget will determine the frequency, of course.
 I think 2-4 times a year is good.
 Maybe a postcard of yours gets tossed in January—even though the quality of the art was good.
 Maybe the art director wasn’t looking closely enough.
 Maybe it never made its way to the art director.
 But, a few months later, that same postcard is back on the art director’s desk at the same time as a new project.
 Art, meet Need.